US-BFS AmeriFlux

 -

-IRGASON (1.75 x canopy height) - CO₂, water vapour, sensible heat, latent heat, and momentum fluxes, 3D wind, friction velocity, stability parameters
+IRGASON (3 m) - CO₂, water vapour, sensible heat, latent heat, and momentum fluxes, 3D wind, friction velocity, stability parameters (Integrated CO₂/H₂O Open-Path Gas Analyzer & 3D Sonic Anemometer)

-CSAT3B (canopy height) - sensible heat and momentum fluxes, 3D wind, friction velocity, stability parameters
+CSAT3B (1.75 m)- sensible heat and momentum fluxes, 3D wind, friction velocity, stability parameters (Sonic Anemometer)

 -